 Some vendors don’t obtain a SOC report for their system at all.
 This is a serious risk that you need to consider during any vendor due diligence analysis.
 Strictly speaking, there’s no requirement for any vendor to obtain a SOC report.
-The requirements for a SOC report need to come directly from the vendors’ clients and prospects, so be sure to inform the vendor of your due diligence criteria and requirements.
-Many vendors that are new to the industry might not know about the existence of the SOC reports until their customers start to levy pressure on them.
+The requirements for a SOC report need to come directly from the vendors’ clients and prospects; so be sure to inform the vendor of your due diligence criteria and requirements.
+New vendors to the industry might not know about SOC reports until their customers start to levy pressure on them.

 The SOC 1 report is more beneficial for evaluating the effects of controls over financial reporting.
-If you’re more concerned with system security or availability rather than financial transaction processing, request a SOC 2 or SOC 3 report.
-These reports hold service organizations to a more rigorous standard in terms of security controls and are guaranteed to include testing of all relevant controls criteria because vendors can’t define their own control objectives.
+If your concern is with system security or availability rather than financial transaction processing, request a SOC 2 or SOC 3 report.
+These reports hold service organizations to a more rigorous standard in terms of security controls.
+Additionally, they include testing of all relevant controls criteria because vendors can’t define their own control objectives.

-Some organizations obtain both a SOC 1 and a SOC 2 depending on the types of services they offer to specific clients, so make sure you request the report that is most appropriate for your institution’s risks.
+Some organizations obtain both a SOC 1 and 2 depending on the types of services they provide specific clients.
+So, make sure you request the report that is most appropriate for your institution’s risks.

-It is the user organization’s responsibility to request, obtain, and review the SOC reports of its service provides and validate that the reports address the appropriate services received.
+It is the user organization’s responsibility to request, obtain, and review the SOC reports; and validate that the reports address the appropriate services received.
 A user organization is placing itself in a position of undue risk if it is not proactively monitoring its vendors and requesting a SOC report from its service providers.

-If you have any questions about which report you should request from your vendors, please do not hesitate to contact a member of our SOC team at 404-874-6244.
-You may also complete the contact form below.
+Have any questions about which report you should request from your vendors?
+Reach out to a member of our SOC team at 404-874-6244.
+You can also contact us online.
 If your vendor cannot provide a SOC report, please consider referring them to Smith and Howard.
 We would be happy to provide additional information or advice on the use of these reports.